 Date: Friday, May 22, 2020Title: IVAM Virtual Meeting

 Since the 2020 SOT annual meeting was cancelled, IVAM’s leadership decided to have a Virtual Meeting for our members to replace the Reception/Business Meeting that was scheduled for March.
 The purpose of this meeting is to review IVAM’s activities during the previous year, provide financial and membership updates, plus recognize this year’s IVAM Award winners.

-Date and time: Wednesday, January 29Title: NAMs Case Study : Industry/Government Partnerships
+Date: Wednesday, January 29, 2020Title: NAMs Case Study : Industry/Government Partnerships

 Monique Perron, ScD